Safety: The #1 Reason to Invest in a Bike Light

 The type of mount has a tremendous influence on portability because many commuters install and remove lights multiple times a day.
 Helmet mounted designs (like the Light and Motion Vis 360+) are the most convenient for commuting because they allow you to either remove the product from the helmet (if you lock your helmet with your bike) or keep it attached to your helmet, which requires zero additional effort compared to a handlebar mounted model.

 The majority of the designs we tested slide onto a mount that is fixed to your handlebar.
 Some require a tool to install and are a pain to move from bike to bike.
 An attached mount is best for mountain biking because it can be cinched very tight so that it stays in place through the extreme vibrations encountered while jumping and thumping off road.

 For mountain biking, the need for long battery life and very high brightness force most good mountain bike model designs to use large external batteries that are relatively time consuming to install.

 The ability to swivel a handlebar mounted model can be tremendously useful for commuting because it allows you to illuminate street signs, find house numbers without stopping or turning your handlebar, and mount it in atypical locations.

 Battery type also has a significant influence on ease of use.
 Batteries are usually either integrated into the design or mounted externally.
-USB rechargeable batteries are the most convenient because you can charge them just about anywhere, and do not have to replace them once their lifespan has been exhausted.Now that you have a better understanding for a few options and features available, you can see our complete Bike Light Review and see how all of the 16 lights we tested stack up against each other.
+USB rechargeable batteries are the most convenient because you can charge them just about anywhere, and do not have to replace them once their lifespan has been exhausted.Now that you have a better understanding for a few options and features available, take a look at our complete review of the best bike lights to see how all of the lights we tested stack up against each other.